roman-milk/roman-milk.github.io/stockingTales.md

  "Fine," I again sighed, stood up and moved the laptop to a new position.
 It took a couple of tries, but I got the laptop in the right position.

  "Good, now show me that sole.
 Put your foot right up in the air."
-Report_Story #3